 I am often asked, “After completing your training course, will I be a Certified Professional Organizer®?”
 The short answer is no.

 The long answer is you will receive a “Certificate of Professional Development and Attendance.”
-Layer Two participants receive the designation of the Institute for Professional Organizers™ certified.
+Certified Organizer Course participants receive the designation of the Institute for Professional Organizers™ Certified Organizer.
 However, this does not give you the designation of Certified Professional Organizer® or CPO® (see below).

-Institute for Professional Organizers™ trained (Layer One) or certified (Layer Two) are credentials and international brands for the professional organizer’s business launch through their first years and for those who want comprehensive training and certification on our methodologies, systems, and procedures.
+The Institute for Professional Organizers™ Trained Organizer or Certified Organizer are credentials and international brands for the professional organizer’s business launch through their first years and for those who want comprehensive training and certification on our methodologies, systems, and procedures.
 Our credentials also inform your clients that you have taken a rigorous training program.

 There are specific requirements to become a Certified Professional Organizer® or CPO®, and they are explained in The Board of Certification for Professional Organizers (BCPO) Candidate’s Handbook for the Certified Professional Organizer Credential.